NBS Technical Author Charles Stirling discusses the hazards of moisture penetration in external walls and potential ways to avoid or correct problems.

 Moisture conditions within external masonry

-There are very few reference documents which provide information on the moisture content data which could be used as a guide or point of reference by surveyors or maintenance managers in the field.
-CIBSE (further reading 4, Table 3.2) provides an indication of the standard moisture contents of ‘exposed’ and ‘protected’ masonry for the purposes of thermal calculations.
-Standard moisture contents are quoted as follows:
+References providing information on moisture content data that offer guidance and point of reference for surveyors or estate managers in the field include CIBSE Guide A, Environmental Design (2015, 2021 update), which provides an indication of the standard moisture content of ‘exposed’ and ‘protected’ masonry for thermal calculations.
+Standard moisture content is quoted as:

 - Exposed (external leaf) brickwork and concrete 5%